 - Thoughts of suicide

 Hallucinations and dreaming of the deceased relative can be a part of the grieving process and is also attributed as a symptom of ghost illness.
-Elevated stress levels, anxiety, fear of dying, depression, and disrupted family units all give way to occurrence and recurrence of nightmares or dreaming of the dead relative.
+Elevated stress levels, anxiety, fear of dying, depression, and disrupted family units all give way to the occurrence and recurrence of nightmares or dreaming of the dead relative.

-In Native American tradition, dreams are regarded as being real events, and not a part of the subconscious state the mind one enters upon falling into a deep sleep.
+In Native American tradition, dreams are regarded as being real events, and not a part of the subconscious state of mind one enters upon falling into a deep sleep.
 Because dreams are thought to be real, the dead relative’s appearance in these dreams is also interpreted as being real.

 In general, Native Americans don’t seek out western medicine or doctors to treat the effects of ghost sickness.
 Instead, they rely on cultural rituals and ancestral religious processes to provide the traditional cure for this affliction.

 Among the methods used are Native American death rituals.
 They may also include any of the following methods of cleansing and purification of the person affected:

 These spiritual healing ceremonies are a form of holistic medicine practice by generations of Native American healers.
 They are similarly practiced across different tribes with only slight variations on the specific healing practices or herbal remedies that are used.
 All include herbs, manipulative therapies, ceremonies, and prayer to treat or prevent this illness.

 These are purification rituals for mourning aimed at chasing away evil spirits.
 These rituals consist of burning sage or another spiritual herb for cleansing and purification of the area where it's believed that evil spirits lurk.
 Homes are “cleansed,” paying special attention to the corners of every room where evil is thought to lurk or “get stuck in the corners.”